yu-fung-hang/interview-QnA/Back-end/README.md

 ## Difference between Hibernate and MyBatis

 Hibernate is an ORM framework which maps Java objects to database tables, while MyBatis maps SQL statements to Java methods.

+## Authentication vs Authorization

+**Authentication** confirms that users are who they say they are.

+**Authorization** gives those users permission to access a resource.